Jonathan M. Katz

 Jonathan Myerson Katz (born 1980) is an American journalist and author known for his reporting on the 2010 Haiti earthquake and the role of the United Nations in the ensuing cholera outbreak.

 Background and education

-Katz was born in Queens, New York and grew up in Louisville, Kentucky.
+Katz was born in Queens, New York to a Jewish family and grew up in Louisville, Kentucky.
 His aunt by marriage was the writer Rachel Pollack.

 He graduated from Northwestern University with a Bachelor of Arts in History and American Studies in 2002, and with a master's degree in journalism from the Medill School of Journalism in 2004.
 During his undergraduate years, he was a reporter, editor, and cartoonist for The Daily Northwestern.

 Career

 Early career and Associated Press

 Katz began working as a reporter while in graduate school at Medill; his assignments included covering the Pentagon for Lee Enterprises at the start of the Iraq War.
 He reported for the Associated Press as an intern while stationed in Jerusalem during the Second Intifada in fall 2003.
 In 2004, Katz worked at Congressional Quarterly as a committees reporter.
 The following year, he joined the AP's Washington Bureau, where he reported that Senate Majority Leader Bill Frist (then the frontrunner for the Republican presidential nomination) had sold all his stock in his family's hospital corporation immediately before the price dropped.
 Katz moved to the Dominican Republic to be AP correspondent in 2006, and then to Port-au-Prince, Haiti in October 2007.
 His major stories for the AP during this time included articles on the 2008 food crisis and riots, the 2008 Pétion-Ville school collapse, election fraud, as well as hurricanes and tropical storms ravaging the country.